 Carolina Beatriz Ângelo (1878 – 1911)

 She was one of the first Portuguese women of her time in many ways.
-The first doctor to operate at the São José Hospital in Lisbon, the first woman to be considered “head of the family”, and above all, the first woman to vote in 1911!
+The first female doctor to operate at São José Hospital in Lisbon, the first woman to be considered “head of the family,” and above all, the first woman to vote in 1911!

-Carolina Beatriz Ângelo was asuffragette, a feminist and way ahead of her time.
+Carolina Beatriz Ângelo wasa suffragist, feminist, and far ahead of her time.

 Florbela Espanca (1894 – 1930)

-With a troubled life full of feeling, Florbela Espanca was one of our country’s greatest poets and therefore also one of the most important Portuguese women of all time.
+With a troubled and emotional life, Florbela Espanca was one of the greatest poets in our country and , therefore, also one of the most important Portuguese women ever.

-In her short life, she wrote some of the most beautiful poems and short stories that have remained in our memory, important for their lyrical, feminine and somewhat erotic content.
+In her short life, she wrote some of the most beautiful poems and short stories that remain in our memory, important for their lyrical, feminine, and, in a way, erotic content.

 Maria Helena Vieira da Silva (1908 – 1992)

-Better known by her nickname, Vieira da Silva was a Portuguese painter, illustrator and sculptor.
+Better known by her surname, Vieira da Silva was a Portuguese painter, illustrator, and sculptor.

-Having greatly influenced Portuguese art with her own artistic current, she remained true to herself, not following other currents with which she lived.
+Having greatly influenced Portuguese art with her own artistic style, she remained true to herself, not following other styles with which she was familiar.

 She married fellow artist Arpad Szenes, with whom she shared art projects.